If you love home decorating, chances are you have seen some beautiful DIY home decor ideas that include these beauties… dried hydrangeas!

 Typically, late august and into early september is the time that the hydrangea blooms start to fade their color(s) and begin to show some signs of slight browning.
 If you see this, then the time to cut is NOW!
 When cutting, be sure to leave the stems long and trim off most of the leaves from the branches.
 Now, cut, cut, and cut some more… because all too soon, these blooms will wither and fall away anyway… cut way more blooms than you can even imagine using, because chances are, you’ll think of lots of different ways to incorporate them into your decor once you begin, the ideas will just start flowing! … from wreaths, vignettes, basket fillers, to gift wrap embellishments, etc… the list can go on and on!

-Once you’ve cut your blooms, place them loosly in a large bucket or vase, in a cool dry place, with VERY LITTLE WATER.
-Arranging them loosly will prevent the blooms from getting “smushed” against eachother and causing them to lose their beautiful shape… no one wants “wonky” hydrangea blooms, right!?
+Once you’ve cut your blooms, place them loosely in a large bucket or vase, in a cool dry place, with VERY LITTLE WATER.
+Arranging them loosely will prevent the blooms from getting “smushed” against each other and causing them to lose their beautiful shape… no one wants “wonky” hydrangea blooms, right!?
 Now, the reason for “very little water” is just the fact that we are ultimately wanting these blooms to dry out… slowly, not abruptly, is the key here.
 So, only place about a 1/4″ – 1/2″ of water in the bottom of your container.
 You want it to be just enough water to last the blooms for only a day or two – at the most.
 After the water evaporates, the blooms will begin to dry naturally for several days…. you may not even notice much of a difference in their appearance during this drying phase.

 The drying stage for the hydrangea blooms is a relatively quick process.
 It really is just that simple… but, only if you get the TIMING just right!